The Data Center Becomes a Civic Machine

 A Governance Standard

-A serious public standard for AI data centers should start with disclosure and cost allocation.
+A serious public standard for AI data centers should start with disclosure, cost allocation, and enforceable operating conditions.

 First, large AI compute projects should publish material facts.
 Power capacity, expected utilization, water source, cooling design, backup generation, emissions accounting, grid interconnection status, noise mitigation, ownership, public incentives, and decommissioning plans should be visible before public approvals harden.